Household Bubbling Strategies for Epidemic Control and Social Connectivity: Model

 \subsection{The household network}

 First, let us introduce some definitions and notation.
 We consider a population consisting of $H$ households.
+Each household is modeled as a clique, that is, a complete subgraph where all household members are connected by pairwise links.
+Treating small groups as cliques is a widely used approach in network models of disease spread~\cite{danon2021household,valdez2023epidemic,valdez2024explosive,valdez2025superexponential,rizi2024effectiveness,rizi2025homophily,ma2013effective,volz2011effects}.
+Other, more detailed descriptions are also possible.
+For example, hypergraphs and simplicial complexes can represent higher-order or group interactions, in which the probability of infection depends on the collective state of the group rather than on pairwise links between its individual members~\cite{sun2025optimal,luo2025optimal,guo2024pattern,yan2026hyperedge,battiston2020networks,boccaletti2023structure,wang2024epidemic}.
+In the present work, however, we will focus only on the clique representation.

-Each household is modeled as a clique (i.e., a complete subgraph where all members or nodes are connected to each other).
-We denote the number of members/nodes in a clique as "$s$" (also referred to as the clique size).
-For a clique with $s$ members, we assume that a number "$w$" of them (with $w\leq s$) are economically active individuals, or workers.
+We denote the number of members/nodes in a clique as $s$ (also referred to as the clique size).
+For a clique with $s$ members, we assume that a number $w$ of them (with $w\leq s$) are economically active individuals, or workers.
 Non-workers maintain only internal (household) connections, while workers form connections with individuals outside their household.
 The number of external connections that each worker has is called the external degree and is denoted as $k_E$.
 For simplicity, we assume that workers connect randomly with one another and these external connections remain static over time.

 Based on these definitions, we introduce the following functions: \begin{itemize} \item $P(s)$ is the probability that a randomly selected clique has size $s$. \item $P(w,s)$ is the joint probability that a household has size $s$ and contains $w$ workers (with $0\leq w\leq s$).
 Note that $P(s)=\sum_{w=0}^sP(w,s)$.
 In this work, all economically active individuals are treated identically, and no distinction is made between essential and non-essential workers. \item $P(w|s)$ is the conditional probability of having $w$ workers in a clique of size $s$.
 This is calculated as $P(w|s)=P(w,s)/P(s)$. \item $P(k_E)$ is the probability that a worker has $k_E$ external connections. \end{itemize} In this work, we use realistic distributions for both household size $P(s)$ and the number of workers within households $P(w|s)$ for several countries.
 These were derived from census micro-data provided by IPUMS International~\cite{ruggles2025integrated}.
 Figure~\ref{fig.PsPwsArg}a shows $P(s)$ for Argentina, while the corresponding distributions for China, Spain, and Israel are presented in the Supplementary Material.
 Despite slight variations between these countries, $P(s)$ consistently shows a unimodal shape with a peak around $s=2$ or $s=3$, followed by an approximately exponential decay for larger $s$.